aschmeckmann/gcipher/README.md

 # Unfinished

-gcipher is an open-source Go-based public key infrastructure (PKI) that empowers you to easily manage and secure public-key certificates.
+gcipher is an open-source Go-based public key infrastructure (PKI) that empowers you to easily manage and secure public-key certificates while maintaining scalability.
 It provides a comprehensive solution for handling certificate signing requests (CSRs), certificate signing, storage, retrieval, and more.

 ## Features

-- **Certificate Request Handling:** Process incoming certificate signing requests (CSRs) from clients and generate signed certificates using the x509 package in Go.
+- **Certificate Request Handling:** Process incoming certificate signing requests (CSRs) from clients and generate signed certificates using the [x509 package](https://pkg.go.dev/crypto/x509) in Go.
 - **Certificate Storage:** Save signed certificates securely to a Mongoose DB for persistent storage, ensuring certificates remain available even across container restarts.
 - **User Authentication:** Authenticate users' requests to ensure secure and authorized access to certificate-related operations.
 - **Flexibility:** Modify, extend, and tailor the infrastructure to your organization's unique security requirements.